syhpoon/xenvman/README.md

 # Overview

-xenvman is an extensible environment manager which can be used to create environments for testing microservices.
+`xenvman` is an extensible environment manager which is used to create environments for testing microservices.

 ![Overview](docs/img/overview.png)